Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: DCLM Network Orchestration

 \textbf{Solution Design.} In Appendix~\ref{app:optTransform}, we draw a resemblance between $\bm{\mathcal{P}}$ and \textit{signomial programming} (SP) problems, which are highly non-convex and, in general, NP-hard.
 We then introduce and exploit a variety of techniques and approximations to transform the objective function and the constraints of $\bm{\mathcal{P}}$ into a set of \textit{monomials} and \textit{posynomials}, which transforms the problem into the format of \textit{geometric programming} (GP).
-Using a logarithmic change of variables, GP, in its standard form, can be transformed into a convex optimization that can be efficiently solved with software such as CVXPY~\cite{diamond2016cvxpy}. \textit{Given the generality of $\bm{\mathcal{P}}$, the steps involved in our methodology are generalizable and can be applied to a wider range of optimization formulations under the umbrella of network-aware FL.} Nevertheless, they are quite lengthy and are moved to Appendix~\ref{app:optTransform} for brevity.
-In a nutshell, the optimization solver discussed in Appendix~\ref{app:optTransform} is an iterative solver.
-Specifically, to transfer $\bm{\mathcal{P}}$ into a tractable problem, our solver leverages a combination of the arithmetic-geometric mean inequality \eqref{eq:approxPosMonMain}, Taylor-power approximation \eqref{eq:taylor_e}, and sum-power approximations, e.g., $\min\{A, B\}\approx (A^{-p}+B^{-p})^{-\frac{1}{p}}$ and $\max\{A, B\}\approx (A^{p}+B^{p})^{-\frac{1}{p}}$.
+Using a logarithmic change of variables, GP, in its standard form, can be transformed into a convex optimization that can be efficiently solved with software such as CVXPY~\cite{diamond2016cvxpy}. \textit{Given the generality of $\bm{\mathcal{P}}$, the steps involved in our methodology are generalizable and can be applied to a wider range of optimization formulations under the umbrella of network-aware FL.} Nevertheless, they are quite lengthy and are moved to Appendix~\ref{app:optTransform}.
+In a nutshell, the optimization solver discussed in Appendix~\ref{app:optTransform} is an iterative solver, which leverages a combination of the arithmetic-geometric mean inequality \eqref{eq:approxPosMonMain}, Taylor-power approximation \eqref{eq:taylor_e}, and sum-power approximations, e.g., $\min\{A, B\}\approx (A^{-p}+B^{-p})^{-\frac{1}{p}}$ and $\max\{A, B\}\approx (A^{p}+B^{p})^{-\frac{1}{p}}$.
 Furthermore, we describe the dynamics of the dataset size of FLU $u$ through the following piece-wise ordinary differential equation, the closed form solution of which is derived in \eqref{app:eq:dataset_size_compact_closed_form} in Appendix~\ref{app:optTransform}:

 where $C_{u}^{\downarrow,(k)}$ and $C_{u}^{\uparrow,(k)}$ are the rate of growth and decay, respectively.
-We also demonstrate that our GP solver (i.e. Algorithm~\ref{alg:cent} in Appendix~\ref{app:cons:sudo}) generates a series of solutions that converge to Karush–Kuhn–Tucker (KKT) conditions of $\bm{\mathcal{P}}$ (see Proposition~\ref{propo:KKT} in Appendix~\ref{app:optTransform}).
+Further, $\Psi^{(k)}_{u}$ is the time at which LM training of FLU $u$ is completed, which is given in \eqref{app:eq:psi_u_k} in Appendix~\ref{app:optTransform}.
+We also demonstrate that our GP solver (i.e. Algorithm~\ref{alg:cent} in Appendix~\ref{app:cons:sudo}) generates a series of solutions that converge to Karush–Kuhn–Tucker (KKT) conditions of $\bm{\mathcal{P}}$ (see Proposition~\ref{propo:KKT} in Appendix~\ref{app:optTransform}). { Also, complexity analysis and feasibility of solving our optimization problem $\bm{\mathcal{P}}$ using CVXPY are presented in Appendix~\ref{app:complexity}.}

 In the following, we conduct numerical evaluations on the solution of $\bm{\mathcal{P}}$ obtained by our methodology.